immannan/elasticsearch/md/Lab_4.md

 distance of your location (such as all coffee shops or hospitals within 2 km).

-The default unit of distance is meters, but you can specify the `unit` parameter as km, mi, and so on, to switch to different units.

 Now, let\'s look at what happens if you specify both `from` and `to` in the geodistance aggregation.
 This